MFLind/Brickyard/README.md

 As part of the project I have defined a model for article number (SKU), Lego already today have their numbers, but they doesn't take in acount the color of bricks.

+BrickYard app is managed on my Github as repository BrichYard, the final production solution is deployed on Heroku with using ElephantSQL as database backend.
+Domain is registered via Godaddy.com and email service is Microsoft Office 365 for domain.
+For sending marketing mail MailChimp is used for managing mailing list, API is used for subscribing user and unsubscribing.
+When sending other mails Heroku addon Mailgun is used via AnyMail django plugin.
+Payment service is integrated against Stripe.

+My next step is to improve the service and go public with webshop as a real business.

 The definition is: articleno = [number]-[color]
 Example: 451511-002 White Lego Pieces